 - Add beaten eggs, milk and vanilla to your bowl and mix well until combined.

-- In a second bowl add flour, baking soda and salt and combine until mixed.
+- In a second bowl add flour, baking powder and salt and combine until mixed.

 - Add the flour mixture to the wet ingredients and stir until just combined.
 Be careful not to overmix.